Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: New Algorithm: TH O POULA

-Firstly, the new algorithm utilizes the taming function to control the super-linearly growing gradient.
-In a region where the loss function is steep and narrow (the gradient is huge), it is ideal for the optimizer to take a small stepsize.
-This is effectively achieved since the growth of the taming function is proportional to $G$, but the boosting is close to one when the gradient is huge.
+Firstly, the new algorithm adopts the taming function to control the super-linearly growing gradient.
+In region \textcircled{ {1}} of Figure~\ref{fig:lossfunction} where the loss function is steep and narrow, i.e., the gradient is huge, it is ideal for the optimizer to take a small stepsize.
+This is effectively achieved because the growth of the taming function is proportional to $G$, which relieves the huge gradient.
+On the other hand, the boosting is close to one, i.e. it becomes useless in this case.
 The effectiveness of the taming function is confirmed in the motivating example in Section~\ref{sec:sim_example}.
-Note that the taming function is applied element-wise to scale the effective element-wise learning rate in contrast to TUSLA of \cite{sabanis:20}.
-This significantly improves the performance of our new algorithm in solving high-dimensional optimization problems such as the fine tuning of neural network models.
+In particular, we emphasize that the taming function of TheoPouLa is applied element-wise to scale the effective element-wise learning rate in contrast to TUSLA of \citet{sabanis:20}.
+This significantly improves the performance of TheoPoula when solving high-dimensional optimization problems such as the training of neural network models.

-Secondly, we have designed the boosting function to accelerate training speed and prevent the vanishing gradient problem\footnote{We provide the effectiveness of the boosting function in Appendix~\ref{app:boosting} by comparing the performance of TH$\varepsilon$O POULA with/without the boosting function.
-The experiment shows that the addition of the boosting function brings a significant improvement in test accuracy across different models and data sets.}.
-When the current parameter is located in a region where the loss function is flat (the gradient is small), it is desirable for the optimizer to take a large stepsize.
-As the gradient gets smaller, the boosting function increases the stepsize of TH$\varepsilon$O POULA by up to $\sqrt{\lambda}/\varepsilon$, whereas the taming function's contribution decreases.
-As a result, TH$\varepsilon$O POULA takes a larger stepsize.
-In other words, TH$\varepsilon$O POULA takes a desirable stepsize depending on the magnitude of the gradient.
-Most importantly, the taming and boosting functions do not interfere with each other in any adverse way.
-On the contrary, they complement each other in a harmonious way that is evident from our simulation results.
+Secondly, we first introduce the boosting function to accelerate training speed and prevent the vanishing gradient problem.
+When the current parameter is located in region \textcircled{ {2}} of Figure~\ref{fig:lossfunction} where the loss function is (almost) flat, i.e. the gradient is small, the boosting function helps TheoPoula to adaptively increase its stepsize.
+Specifically, the boosting function can increases the stepsize by up to $\sqrt{\lambda}/\varepsilon$, whereas the taming function barely contributes to the stepsize.
+We highlight that the taming and boosting functions do not interfere with each other in any adverse way.
+On the contrary, they complement each other in a harmonious way.
+We verify the effectiveness of the boosting function, which can be found in Section~\ref{app:boosting}.
+The experiments show that the boosting function brings a significant improvement in test accuracy across different models and data sets for deep learning models.